sus0pid/MTG-Simulator/README.md

 `adversary:bw_fraction` is also important as it sets the bandwidth budget of malicious mixes that the adversary could control/corrupt.

-### Topologies & End-to-end compromised fraction
+### Output 1: Generated Topologies
-Two important csv files generated with the path `./integration_test/logs/bowtie_dynamic` are illustrated below:
+There are three csv files generated with the path `./integration_test/logs/bowtie_dynamic`.
+First, we illustrate the file that describes the detailed topologies of mixnet.

-- `bowtie_dynamic_layout.csv` records the specific topologies of each mix node during every epoch.
+`bowtie_dynamic_layout.csv` records the specific topologies of each mix node during every epoch.
 We use four digits to represent the position of each mix: -1: mix was not in the network, 0/1/2: mix was assigned to layer 0/1/2.
 Note that ***routsim*** takes this file as the input and evaluate the client's privacy overtime based on the topologies of each epoch.

+### Output 2: End-to-end compromised fraction
-- `bowtie_dynamic_log.csv` shows the information of the mixnet during each epoch and the definition of important column is listed below:
+Under the same directory, `bowtie_dynamic_log.csv` shows the information of the mixnet during each epoch and the definition of important column is listed below:

     | Column_name       | Description |
     | :------           |:------------|